IvanDeus/checkpoint_temp_rules/README.md

-Check Point firewall temporary rule find and notify using cpapi module
+Check Point firewall temporary rule find and notify clients using cpapi module.

+You can run this script in interactive mode or from a task scheduler.